metas-mk/100-days-of-code/r2-log.md

 The connect function returns a function.
 This function is then invoked with the property of SongList component.

-In component a new function is implemented.
+In component a new function `mapStateToProps` is implemented.
 This function is the configuration for the connect function/ component.
 The function is added to connect as prop.

 ```js
 // state is the complete state of our Redux store